Are you struggling to really track lineage?

 However, the technically oriented views of lineage often do not support business users who require a simplified understanding that allows them to understand at a glance that data is sourced from the right place and is an accurate representation of the source.

-In a popular post on Understanding the difference between Lineage and Traceability Collibra makes the case that the ability to present both technical lineage and business traceability diagrams is critical to understanding data and using it effectively.
+The ability to present both technical lineage and business traceability diagrams is critical to understanding data and using it effectively.

 ETL provides an incomplete picture

-An unspoken truth, however is that ETL typically provides an incomplete picture.
+An unspoken truth, however, is that ETL typically provides an incomplete picture.

-How do we bring this altogether?
+How do we bring this all together?

 Automation is key